chiffa/BioFlow/dev_log.rst

 Current refactoring:
 --------------------

+ - TODO: [DEBUG]/[SANITY]: MongoDB:
- - TODO: [DEBUG] create a mongoDB connection inside the fork for the pool.
+    - Create a mongoDB connection inside the fork for the pool

- - TODO: [DEBUG] Move MongoDB interface from configs into a proper location and create database type - agnostic bindings
+    - Move MongoDB interface from configs into a proper location and create DB type - agnostic bindings

- - TODO: [SANITY] reconfigure the configs management:
+ - TODO: [SANITY] Configs management:
     - all the stings `+` need to be `os.path.join`.
     - active organism is now the only thing that is saved.
-It is stored in "shelve" file inside a " .internal" directory
+It is stored in "shelve" file inside a ".internal" directory
     - fold in the sources for the databases into a single location, with a selector from "shelve" indicating which organims to load.
+    - create a user interface command in order to set up the environment and a saving file that allows the configs to be saved between the users.

- - TODO: [SANITY] allow user to configure where to store the output => add outputs folder to docker-compose
+ - TODO: [USABILITY] Add an option for the user to add the location for the output in the auto-analyse

+ - TODO: [USABILITY] change ops/sec from a constant to the average of the last run

- - TODO: [SANITY] allow user to configure where to store intermediates and inputs/outputs
+ - TODO: [SANITY] Docker:
+    - Add outputs folder map to the host filesystem to the docker-compose
- - TODO: [SANITY] remove ank as point of storage for miniconda in Docker
+    - Remove ank as point of storage for miniconda in Docker
- - TODO: [SANITY] move configs somewhere saner: ~/bioflow/ directory seems to be a good start
- - TODO: [SANITY] refactor the setting parsing and supplying

- - TODO: [CRICITAL] MATPLOTLIB DOES NOT WORK WITH CURRENT DOCKERFILE IF FIGURE IS CREATED
- - TODO: [CRITICAL] ascii in gdf export crashes (should be solved with Py3's utf3)

  - TODO: [DOC] document where the user-mapped folders live from Docker
  - TODO: [DOC] document the user how to install and map to a local neo4j database